Beavercreek school project

 Beavercreek’s 4.9-mill bond issue would have cost a homeowner within the school district an additional $172 annually for each $100,000 of appraised real estate value ($258 for a $150K home, $516 for a $300K home), according to the Greene County Auditor’s Office.
 The bond would be paid off over the course of up to 37 years.

-About $260 million of the $265 million total project would go toward constructing a new high school complex at an 89-acre property on the southeast corner of South Alpha Bellbrook Road and Indian Ripple Road.
+About $260 million of the $265 million total project would have gone toward constructing a new high school complex at an 89-acre property on the southeast corner of South Alpha Bellbrook Road and Indian Ripple Road.
 The site is in Beavercreek Twp., just south of the Russ Research Center property, a half-mile west of The Narrows Reserve.

-Approval would trigger a domino effect of other changes.
+Approval would have triggered a domino effect of other changes.
 The current high school would be renovated into a middle school, and Ferguson Hall would be used for alternatives like working with the Greene County Career Center.
 Coy and Ankeney middle schools would be converted to elementary schools.
 Main Elementary would be renovated into district central offices, and the current offices off of Kemp Road would become a centralized preschool.

 Centerville schools’ third try